-- You can configure your browser setting according to your wishes and z.
-B. decline the acceptance of third-party cookies or all cookies.
-Suction.
-“Third Party Cookies” are cookies that have been set by a third party, and therefore not by the actual website on which you are currently located.
+- You can configure your browser setting according to your wishes and for example decline the acceptance of third-party cookies or all cookies.
+So called “Third Party Cookies” are cookies that have been set by a third party, and therefore not by the actual website on which you are currently located.
 Please note that disabling cookies may not enable you to use all features of this website.

 Embedded content from other websites

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.